openconfig/featureprofiles/feature/bgp/policybase/otg_tests/import_export_multi/README.md

 ## Summary

 The purpose of this test is to verify a combination of bgp conditions using matching and policy nesting as well as and actions in a single BGP import policy.
-Additional combinations may be added in the future as subtests.
+Additional combinations may be added in the future as additonal subtests.

 ## Testbed type

 * [2 port ATE to DUT](https://github.com/openconfig/featureprofiles/blob/main/topologies/atedut_2.testbed)

 ## Testbed common configuration

+This configuration initializes the testbed with configurations that are a pre-requisite for the test.
+This configuration should not be part of the test functions.

 * Testbed configuration - Setup eBGP sessions and prefixes
   * Generate config for 2 DUT and ATE ports where